Arbery Killer Used Racial Slur to Describe Daughter’s Black Date, Prosecutors Say

 That shocking detail was among several instances of Bryan’s racist behavior before Arbery’s Feb.
 23, 2020, homicide in Satilla Shores, prosecutors said.
 Bryan and his neighbors, Travis and Gregory McMichael, have been sentenced to life after being convicted of Arbery’s murder, which has been described as a modern-day lynching under the guise of vigilante law enforcement.

 Prosecutors are now arguing that the trio’s actions were motivated by racial animus at their federal hate-crimes trial.
 The men face several charges, including interfering with Arbery’s right to use a public street because of his race, and kidnapping.
-The McMichaels are also facing a count of using a firearm during the violent crime.
+The McMichaels, who had initially agreed to plead guilty in a deal that was ultimately rejected by a judge, are also facing a count of using a firearm during the violent crime.

 During opening arguments, Assistant U.S. Attorney Bobbi Bernstein explained to jurors that the case “does not require proof of hate,” but rather that the three white men acted “because of race” and made assumptions about Arbery based “on the color of his skin.”